-Queen Elizabeth National Park is Uganda’s most popular wildlife reserve.
-This beautiful game area boasts one of the world’s highest biodiversity ratings.
-It offers rainforests, swamps, crater lakes, and a lush savannah that is home to nearly 100 mammal species and almost 600 species of birds.
+Queen Elizabeth National Park is one of Uganda’s most popular wildlife reserves.
+This beautiful game area boasts one of the world’s highest biodiversity ratings and a safari to this Uganda gem will deliver sightings of nearly 100 mammal species and almost 600 species of birds.

-From witnessing the park’s tree-climbing lions to swamp antelope, huge pods of hippos, herds of elephants as well as tracking chimpanzees, the park is home to a wealth of wildlife.
-4 of the big 5 are present in the reserve, the variety of habitat providing the perfect setting for large mammals as well as primates.
-Chimpanzee trekking can be done at Kyambura Gorge.
+From witnessing the famous tree-climbing lions to swamp antelope, huge pods of hippos, herds of elephants as well as tracking chimpanzees, the park is home to a wealth of wildlife you will be able to experience while on safari in Uganda.
+The variety of habitats provides the perfect setting for large mammals as well as primates.
 Prolific birdlife makes the area a prime birding destination, with specialist species such as Pel’s fishing owl, the famous shoebill, African finfoot, and the great blue turaco.

 Activities and experiences in Queen Elizabeth National Park